AnIdiotsGuide/discordjs-bot-guide/first-bot/your-first-bot.md

 });
 ```

-Save your code and reload your bot.
-To do so, use `CTRL+C` in the command line, and re-run `node mybot.js`.
+Save your code and restart your bot.
+To do so, use `CTRL+C` in the command line, and re-run `node index.js`.
 Yes, there are better ways to reload the code, as you will see later in this book.

 You can test your new command by saying `foo` in a channel you share with the bot.
 You can also confirm that `ping` still returns `pong`!

 ## Using a Prefix

 You might have noticed that a lot of bots respond to commands that have a prefix.
-This might be an exclamation mark \(!\), a dot \(.\), a question mark\(?\), or another character.
-This is useful for two things.
+This might be an exclamation mark \(!\), a dot \(.\), a question mark\(?\), or another character but with the introduction of slash commands it is heavily advised against using `/`.
+But this is useful for two things.

 First, if you don't use a unique prefix and have more than one bot on a server, both will respond to the same commands.
 On developer servers, typing `!help` leads to a flood of replies and private messages which is something to avoid.